ykeren6/ada-template-website/index.md

 <iframe src="browsers/network_map_clustered_nodes_with_dropdown.html" width="100%" height="600" style="border:none;"></iframe>

+This map is maybe closer to how you would actually imagine it to be to orient yourself.
+The articles are sorted by proximity of vocabulary used in each one, so Paris is sorted close to France, anything to do with Poland forms a cluster...

-When we saw this, we immediately wondered where these people backtracked to, why they did it, what pushed them to go back and, obviously, whether it would make them more likely to lose the game.
+When we saw the amount of bcaktracking users did, we immediately wondered where these people backtracked to, what pushed them to go back and, obviously, whether it would make them more likely to lose the game.

 Let's take a look!